joseph-abell/josephabell/content/blog/functional-programming/index.md

 ## Definition

 - Functional Programming is declarative.
 Examples include SQL, where you describe what you want to do to the table. `SELECT * FROM users WHERE id = 100`.
 - Avoid control flow.
-Less if, for and while loops, more reduce, map, and ternary operators.
+Less `if, for and while loops`, more `reduce, map, and ternary operators`.
 - Avoid throwing errors, return them instead, so the flow of data is not broken and the errors can be managed further down the chain.
 - Avoid side effects.
 Make sure all values in a function are called as inputs or are created in the function.
 Make sure any inputs are not edited, and edits occur on copies of the inputs.